Eugène Viollet-le-Duc: Youth and education

 At sixteen he participated in the July 1830 revolution which overthrew Charles X, building a barricade.
-Following the revolution, which brought Louis Philippe to power, his father became chief of the bureau of royal residences.
+Following the revolution, which brought Louis Philippe I to power, his father became chief of the bureau of royal residences.
 The new government created, for the first time, the position of Inspector General of Historic Monuments.
 Eugène's uncle Delécluze agreed to take Eugène on a long tour of France to see monuments.
 They travelled from July to October 1831 throughout the south of France, and he returned with a large collection of detailed paintings and watercolours of churches and monuments.

 On his return to Paris, he moved with his family into the Tuileries Palace, where his father was now governor of royal residences.
 His family again urged him to attend the École des Beaux-Arts, but he still refused.
 He wrote in his journal in December 1831, "the École is just a mould for architects. they all come out practically identical."
 He was a talented and meticulous artist; he travelled around France to visit monuments, cathedrals, and other medieval architecture, made detailed drawings and watercolours.
 In 1834, at the age of twenty, he married Élisabeth Templier, and in the same year he was named an associate professor of ornamental decoration at the Royal School of Decorative Arts, which gave him a more regular income.
 His first pupils there included Léon Gaucherel.